facebook

 Hardiness: Frost-sensitive annual

-Variety Information: 6"–8" long, 3" diameter, and about ¾–1 pounds.
+Variety Info: 6"–8" long, 3" diameter, and about ¾–1 pounds.
 Outer shell is ribbed, yellow-tan with green stripes and flecks; flesh is golden orange.
 Developed by Oregon State University vegetable breeder Jim Baggett in 1988, 'Honey Boat' is a staple of the Oregon Thanksgiving dinner.

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is 70°–85°F.